rampion/constraint-unions/README.md

 except that `c` is fully specified here.

 In fact, these two fit the boilerplate we'll be using for instances `c || d` for unqualified `c`.
-If we know `c` always holds, we'll use the former, and if we know `c` never holds, we'll use the latter.
-Note that neither specifies `d`, so we avoid needing quadratic number of instances of `||`, which trend we will continue.
+If `c` always holds, we'll use the former, and if `c` never holds, we'll use the latter.
+Note that neither specifies `d`, so we avoid needing a number of instances of `||` quadratic in the number of constraints.

 For those of you already sucking on your teeth at the word "boilerplate", I promise to return to this later.